-The air cooled generator set was factory tested and adjusted using gasoline as fuel.
-You should not be required to adjust the unit any further except under special circumstances.
+The air cooled Impact-36 plus generator set was factory tested and adjusted using gasoline as fuel.
+The air cooled Impact-34 plus generator set was factory tested and adjusted using LP gas as fuel You should not be required to adjust the unit any further except under special circumstances.